Chicago Asylum Attorney

 If you are concerned that something in your background could prevent you from being granted asylum in the United States, contact Gilliam Law.
 Our highly skilled asylum lawyer can determine the available legal strategies and how we can assist you.

-Can I Obtain a Green Card if I Have Been Granted Asylum?
+Can You Obtain a Green Card if You Have Been Granted Asylum?

 For individuals who have been granted asylum, their overall goal is to become a lawful permanent resident and obtain their green card.
 The USCIS allows those individuals with approved asylum status the opportunity to become permanent residents after one year.